gaborkukucska/TrippleEffect/helperfiles/PROMPT_ENGINEERING.md

 This	whitepaper	discusses	prompt	engineering	in	detail.
 We	will	look	into	the	various prompting	techniques	to	help	you	getting	started	and	share	tips	and	best	practices	to become	a	prompting	expert.
 We	will	also	discuss	some	of	the	challenges	you	can	face while crafting	prompts.

 ## Prompt engineering

 Remember	how	an	LLM	works;	it’s	a	prediction	engine.
 The	model	takes	sequential	text	as an input and then predicts what the following token should be, based on the data it was trained	on.
 The	LLM	is operationalized	to	do	this	over	and	over	again,	adding	the	previously	predicted	token	to	the	end	of	the	sequential	text	for	predicting	the	following	token.
 The	next token	prediction	is	based	on	the	relationship	between	what’s	in	the	previous	tokens	and	what the	LLM	has	seen	during	its	training.

 When	you	write	a	prompt,	you	are	attempting	to	set	up	the	LLM	to	predict	the	right	sequence	of	tokens.
 Prompt	engineering	is	the	process	of	designing	high-quality	prompts	that	guide	LLMs	to	produce	accurate	outputs.
 This	process	involves	tinkering	to	find	the	best	prompt,	optimizing	prompt	length,	and	evaluating	a	prompt’s	writing	style	and	structure	in	relation	to	the	task.
 In	the	context	of	natural	language	processing	and	LLMs,	a	prompt	is	an	input	provided	to	the	model	to	generate	a	response	or	prediction.

 These prompts can be used to achieve various kinds of understanding and generation tasks	such	as	text	summarization,	information	extraction,	question	and	answering,	text	classification,	language	or	code	translation,	code	generation,	and code	documentation	or 	reasoning.

 Please	feel	free	to	refer	to	Google’s	prompting	guides2,3	with	simple	and	effective prompting	examples.

 When	prompt	engineering,	you	will	start	by	choosing	a	model.
 Prompts	might	need	to	be optimized	for	your	specific	model, regardless	of	whether	you	use	Gemini	language	models	in	Vertex	AI,	GPT,	Claude,	or	an	open	source	model	like	Gemma	or	LLaMA.

 Besides	the	prompt,	you	will	also	need	to	tinker	with	the	various	configurations	of	a	LLM.

 ## LLM output configuration

 Once	you	choose	your	model	you	will	need	to	figure	out	the	model	configuration.
 Most	LLMs	come	with	various	configuration	options	that	control	the	LLM’s	output.
 Effective	prompt	engineering	requires	setting	these	configurations	optimally	for	your	task.

 ## Output length

 An	important	configuration	setting	is	the	number	of	tokens	to	generate	in	a	response.
 Generating	more	tokens	requires	more	computation	from	the	LLM,	leading	to	higher	energy	consumption,	potentially	slower	response	times,	and	higher	costs.

 Reducing	the	output	length	of	the	LLM	doesn’t	cause	the	LLM	to	become	more	stylistically	or textually succinct in the output it creates, it just causes the LLM to stop predicting more tokens	once	the	limit	is	reached.
 If	your	needs	require	a	short	output	length,	you’ll	also	possibly	need	to	engineer	your	prompt	to	accommodate.

 Output	length	restriction	is	especially	important	for	some	LLM	prompting	techniques,	like	ReAct,	where	the	LLM	will	keep	emitting	useless	tokens	after	the	response	you	want.

 ## Sampling controls

 LLMs	do	not	formally	predict	a	single	token.
 Rather,	LLMs	predict	probabilities	for	what	the	next	token	could	be,	with	each	token	in	the	LLM’s	vocabulary	getting	a	probability.
 Those	token	probabilities	are	then	sampled	to	determine	what	the	next	produced	token	will	be.
 Temperature,	top-K,	and	top-P	are	the	most	common	configuration	settings	that	determine	how	predicted	token	probabilities	are	processed	to	choose	a	single	output	token.

 ## Temperature

 Temperature	controls	the	degree	of	randomness	in	token	selection.
-Lower	temperatures are good for prompts that expect a more deterministic response, while higher temperatures can	lead	to	more	diverse	or	unexpected	results.
-A	temperature	of	0	(greedy	decoding)	is
-deterministic:	the	highest	probability	token	is	always	selected	(though	note	that	if	two	tokens have the same highest predicted probability, depending on how tiebreaking is implemented you	may	not	always	get	the	same	output	with	temperature	0).
+Lower	temperatures	are good for prompts that expect a more deterministic response, while higher temperaturescan	lead	to	more	diverse	or	unexpected	results.
+A	temperature	of	0	(greedy	decoding)	is	deterministic:	the	highest	probability	token	is	always	selected	(though	note	that	if	two	tokens	have the same highest predicted probability,depending on how tiebreaking is implemented you	may	not	always	get	the	same	output	with temperature	0).

 Temperatures	close	to	the	max	tend	to	create	more	random	output.
 And	as	temperature	gets higher	and	higher,	all	tokens	become	equally	likely	to	be	the	next	predicted	token.

 The	Gemini	temperature	control	can	be	understood	in	a	similar	way	to	the	softmax	function	used	in	machine	learning.
 A	low	temperature	setting	mirrors	a	low	softmax	temperature	(T),	emphasizing	a	 single,	 preferred	temperature	with	 high	 certainty.
 A	 higher	 Gemini	 temperature	setting	is	like	a	high	softmax	temperature,	making	a	wider	range	of	temperatures	around	the	selected	setting	more	acceptable.
-This	increased	uncertainty	accommodates	scenarios where a rigid, precise temperature may not be essential like for example when experimenting with 	creative 	outputs.
+This	increased	uncertainty	accommodates	scenarios where a rigid, precise temperature may not be essential like for example when experimentingwith 	creative 	outputs.

 ## Top-K and top-P

 Top-K and top-P (also known as nucleus sampling)^4 	are	two	sampling	settings	used	in	LLMs	to	restrict	the	predicted	next	token	to	come	from	tokens	with	the	top	predicted	probabilities.
 Like	temperature,	these	sampling	settings	control	the	randomness	and	diversity	of	generated	text.

-- **To p - K** 	sampling	selects	the	top	K	most	likely	tokens	from	the	model’s	predicted distribution.
+- **To p - K** 	sampling	selects	the	top	K	most	likely	tokens	from	the	model’s	predicteddistribution.
 The	higher	top-K,	the	more	creative	and	varied	the	model’s	output;	the	lower	top-K,	the	more	restive	and	factual	the	model’s	output.
 A	top-K	of	1	is	equivalent	to	greedy 	decoding.
 - **To p - P** sampling selects the top tokens whose cumulative probability does not exceed a	certain	value	(P).
 Values	for	P	range	from	0	(greedy	decoding)	to	1	(all	tokens	in	the	LLM’s	vocabulary).

 The best way to choose between top-K and top-P is to experiment with both methods (or both	together)	and	see	which	one	produces	the	results	you	are	looking	for.

 Another	important	configuration	setting	is	the	number	of	tokens	to	generate	in	a	response.
 Be	aware,	generating	more	tokens	requires	more	computation	from	the	LLM,	leading	to higher energy consumption and potentially slower response times, which leads to higher 	costs.

 ## Putting	it	all	together

 Choosing between top-K, top-P, temperature, and the number of tokens to generate, depends	on	the	specific	application	and	desired	outcome,	and	the	settings	all	impact	one	another.
 It’s	also	important	to	make	sure	you	understand	how	your	chosen	model	combines	the	different	sampling	settings	together.

 If	temperature,	top-K,	and	top-P	are	all	available	(as	in	Vertex	Studio),	tokens	that	meet	both the top-K and top-P criteria are candidates for the next predicted token, and then temperature	is	applied	to	sample	from	the	tokens	that	passed	the	top-K	and	top-P	criteria.
 If	only	top-K	or	top-P	is	available,	the	behavior	is	the	same	but	only	the	one	top-K	or	P	setting	is	used.

 If temperature is not available, whatever tokens meet the top-K and/or top-P criteria are then randomly	selected	from	to	produce	a	single	next	predicted	token.

 At	extreme	settings	of	one	sampling configuration	value,	that	one	sampling setting	either	cancels	out	other	configuration	settings	or	becomes irrelevant.

 - If you set temperature to 0, top-K and top-P become irrelevant–the most probable token	becomes	the	next	token	predicted.
 If	you	set	temperature	extremely	high	(above 1–generally into the 10s), temperature becomes irrelevant and whatever tokens make it through the top-K and/or top-P criteria are then randomly sampled to choose a next predicted	token.

 - If	you	set	top-K	to	1,	temperature	and	top-P	become	irrelevant.
 Only	one	token	passes	the	top-K	criteria,	and	that	token	is	the	next	predicted	token.
 If	you	set	top-K	extremely	high, like	to	the	size	of	the	LLM’s	vocabulary,	any	token	with	a	nonzero	probability	of	being	the	next	token	will	meet	the	top-K	criteria	and	none	are	selected	out.
 - If you set top-P to 0 (or a very small value), most LLM sampling implementations will then only consider the most probable token to meet the top-P criteria, making temperature and top-K	irrelevant.
 If	you	set	top-P	to	1,	any	token	with	a	nonzero	probability	of	being	the